Time formatting and storage bugs: Year 100,000

 The year 100,000 will be the first Gregorian year with six digits.

 Year 275,760

 JavaScript's Date API stores dates as the number of milliseconds since 1 January 1970.
 Dates have a range of ±100,000,000 days from the epoch, meaning that programs written in JavaScript using the Date API cannot store dates past 13 September, AD 275,760.

 Year 292,277,026,596

 Systems that store Unix time in seconds using signed 64-bit integers can represent dates and times up until 15:30:08 UTC on Sunday, 4 December, AD 292,277,026,596.
-However, this year is so far in the future (well beyond the likely lifespan of the Earth, the Sun, and even past some predictions of the lifetime of the universe) that it is mainly referenced as a matter of theoretical interest, joke, or an indication that earlier versions like the year 2038 problem cannot be truly "solved" forever.
+However, this year is so far in the future (well beyond the likely lifespan of the Earth, the Sun, and even past some predictions of the lifetime of the universe) that it is mainly referenced as a matter of theoretical interest, a joke, or an indication that earlier versions like the year 2038 problem cannot be truly "solved" forever.